AhmadAbdRabou/Primavera-/README.md

 # Primavera++
-This application tries to make the best of Programming, Statistics, Data Science, and Machine Learning in favor to Construction Project Planning
+This application tries to make the best of Programming, Statistics, Data Science, and Machine Learning in favor to Construction Project Planning.

-In this cycle the application will focus on the Read-Only utilization of Primavera schema This application contains 5 separated Single Page Application (SPA)
+In this cycle the application will focus on the Read-Only utilization of Primavera schema.

+This application contains 5 separated Single Page Application (SPA):

        /ProjectData: Responsible of handling XER files into workable Excel-books